bkloppenborg/bkloppenborg.github.io/_posts/2020-05-22-installing-ubuntu-20-04-with-bcache.md

 {% include JB/setup %}

-This post is a continuation of my `bcache` installation instruction series that began three years ago with
+This post is a continuation of my `bcache` installation instruction series that began six years ago with
 [Ubuntu 14.04]({% post_url 2014-10-26-installing-ubuntu-1410-with-a-ssd-bcache %})
 This edition includes instructions for setting up `bcache` on Ubuntu 20.04.
-Unfortunately, six years after `bcache` was added to Ubuntu, Cannonical has yet to include built-in support for `bcache` in the initial `initramfs`.
+Unfortunately, even after all of this time, Cannonical has yet to include built-in support for `bcache` in the initial `initramfs`.
 Thus the instructions here remain largely unchanged from my prior posts, save one change to restore the `resolv.conf` file prior to restarting the machine.